DETAILED ACTION

 However, Beard does not explicitly state:

-create a user ID and/or other identifying information for a user and/or a consumer when the user and/or the consumer registers;
+create a user ID and/or other identifying information users and/or consumers when each of the users and/or each of the consumers, with an authentication component, register;

-the temporal attribute and the spatial attribute associated with the user ID of the user.
+the temporal attribute and the spatial attribute associated with each of the users and/or each of the consumers.

 In the same filed of endeavor, Yahata teaches:

-the temporal attribute and the spatial attribute associated with the user ID of the user (Yahata at para.
+the temporal attribute and the spatial attribute associated with each of the users and/or each of the consumers (Yahata at para.
 [0042]: “when the user uploading the video information belongs to a plurality of groups, the video information may be further associated in the associating with the user ID and a group ID identifying a group selected by the user”; para.
 [0046]: “the video information may be further associated in the associating with a location and a time where the video information is captured”).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the medium of Beard by adding the user ID of Yahata with a reasonable expectation of success.
-The motivation to modify the medium of Beard in view of Yahata is to provide efficient management of image data.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the medium of Beard in view of Gong by adding the association of Yahata with a reasonable expectation of success.
+Specifically, one skilled in the art would look to video data management of Yahata to modify Beard because Beard discloses UAVs with an action camera system for producing and managing video data.
+The motivation to modify the medium of Beard in view of Gong further in view of Yahata is to provide efficient management of video data.

-Regarding claim 30, Beard in view of Yahata teaches the non-transitory computer-readable storage medium of claim 29.
+Regarding claim 30, Beard in view of Gong further in view of Yahata teaches the non-transitory computer-readable storage medium of claim 29.

 Yahata further teaches wherein the user ID is associated with a social network service or a messaging service (Yahata at para.
 [0007]: “a video management method according to an aspect of the present invention is a video management method of managing video information which is uploaded to a server by a user belonging to a group including a virtual administrator and a plurality of users and which is viewable by at least one different user belonging to the group via the Internet using an information terminal”; para.
 [0061]: “the group is set based on the mailing list.
 Thus, whenever the user posts a moving image, a message that a new moving image has been posted may be distributed to this mailing list”).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the medium of Beard in view of Yahata by adding the social network or the messaging service of Yahata with a reasonable expectation of success.
-The motivation to modify the medium of Beard in view of Yahata is to provide efficient management of image data.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the medium of Beard in view of Gong further in view of Yahata by adding the social network or the messaging service of Yahata with a reasonable expectation of success.
+Specifically, one skilled in the art would look to video data management of Yahata to modify Beard because Beard discloses UAVs with an action camera system for producing and managing video data.
+The motivation to modify the medium of Beard in view of Gong further in view of Yahata is to provide efficient management of video data.

-Regarding claim 32, Beard in view of Yahata teaches the non-transitory computer-readable storage medium of claim 30.
+Regarding claim 32, Beard in view of Gong further in view of Yahata teaches the non-transitory computer-readable storage medium of claim 30.

 Beard further discloses wherein the processor further comprises: